Saturday, August 17, 2024

 Martin's Marvellous Mini

 The boys have entered a 24-hour race to win a trip to Honolulu, but first, they must qualify in a twenty-lap race.
-Martin tells Tiny that they'll have to share the driving in the twenty-lap race, as that's what they will expected to do in the much longer 24-hour race.
+Martin tells Tiny that they'll have to share the driving in the twenty-lap race, as that's what they will be expected to do in the much longer 24-hour race.
 Tiny is petrified by this thought, and they both know that Tiny isn't a very good driver.

 Martin takes to the track, determined to build a large lead before Tiny takes the wheel.
 The changeover comes halfway through the race, and Martin has built a solid twelve-second lead, almost half a lap, as he hands over to Tiny.